usdot-jpo-ode/jpo-ode/qa/test-harness/README.md

 You may perform a complete test of all of the ODE input file types by running the pre-configured `full-test-sample` script.
 However, you may need to modify the `--ode-upload-url` to match your specific ODE deployment.
 It is also strongly recommended to use your own test files and add additional tests to ensure a better a fuller coverage.
-To do so, copy the provided `full-test-sample` into a new file name such as `fulle-test.sh` and make all necessary and recommended modification to the new file.
+To do so, copy the provided `full-test-sample` into a new file name such as `full-test.sh` and make all necessary and recommended modification to the new file.
 You may then run your specific and customized tests by running the following command.

-`source ./full-test.sh`
+`source ./full-test.sh` OR `/bin/sh ./full-test.sh`

 ### Option 2: Using custom test cases